 Terence McCarthy, M.D.

-Assistant Chair for Clinical Services and Associate Professor, Head of Emergency Medicine
+Assistant Chair for Clinical Sciences and Associate Professor, Head of Emergency Medicine

 Terence McCarthy, M.D., is the academic chair for emergency medicine for the TCU and UNTHSC School of Medicine.
 Dr. McCarthy currently serves as chief of staff for Texas Health Harris Methodist Hospital Fort Worth and will continue his role at Texas Health Resources while leading all planning, policy, operations and oversight of the clinical and educational opportunities within the emergency medicine department of Fort Worth’s M.D. school.